prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Challenges.md

   * *Turn/Attempt Consumers* \- If you have set the *Turn Based* switch to true (or create the challenge with a max attempt set), you can have turns/attempts consumed by any event selected in this list.
   * *Leaderboard* \- The outcome of a challenge can be determined by a specially configured Leaderboard or a custom Cloud Code Script.
 Use this drop down to pick the appropriate option.
   * *Global* \- If this is off, only [LogChallengeEventRequests](/API Documentation/Request API/Multiplayer/LogChallengeEventRequest.md) will affect this challenge.
-  * *First to achievement* \- If this field is set, the winner will be the first to reach the selected achievement.
+  * *First to achievement* \- If this field is set, the winner of the Challenge will be the first to reach the selected Achievement.
+Note that the Achievements available for selection are those that are configured to be triggered by the Leaderboard you have selected for the Challenge.